Fury1/neovim/README.md

 ### Git Integration

-Git signs is used to mark the buffer for changes, Fugitive for everything else.
+Gitsigns is being used to work with hunks in the buffer as well as mark changes, Fugitive is used for everything else.

 - [x] - Git signs
 - [x] - Vim Fugitive